 Roman Ghafarzada explains how his placement at Skanska has motivated him to become successful within the construction industry.

-You can opt to spend a year on an industry placement at the end of your second year of the BEng (Hons) Civil Engineering course.
+You can undertake a summer internship at the end of each academic year or opt to spend a year on an industry placement at the end of your third year - if you are on the MEng (Hons) route.

 We have an array of recently refurbished facilities, including exceptional laboratories.